anushka-10817/StudySync/README.md

 * Replace file storage with a database.
 * Add subject-wise progress tracking.
 * Develop web or mobile versions of the application.
+# Conclusion
+StudySync provides a simple way for students to manage academic tasks through a command line interface.
+The project demonstrates important Java concepts such as classes and objects, ArrayList, methods, exception handling, file handling and object serialisation, while providing persistent local task storage.